jecki/DHParser/documentation_src/manuals/04_compile.rst

 leads to say, the pdf-generation for a printable document and another bifurcation yields an HTML-output to be viewed online.

-All of this is to a stronger or lesser degree supported by DHParser under the condition that all intermediary transformations in any bifurcation still yield trees.
-Only the very last transformation may yield a different data type.
-Or, put it differently, the processing-pipeline support of DHParser ends after the first transformation that does not yield a node-tree any more.

 Class Compiler
 --------------